whprocter/RPr-Kang-2020/readme.md

   * `PopData/` contains population data for Chicago and Illinois by census tract and zip code.
   * `Result/` is where we write out the results of the spatial accessibility measures
   * `SVI/`contains data about the Social Vulnerability Index (SVI)
-* `img/` contains some images and HTML maps of the hospitals (the notebook generates the maps)
-* `README.md` is the document you're currently reading!
-* `requirements.txt` is a list of Python packages necessary to use the notebook (besides Jupyter/IPython).